ethereum-optimism/optimism/specs/withdrawals.md

   - `data`: Data to send to the target.
   - `gasLimit`: Gas to be forwarded to the target.
 - Proof and verification data:
-  - `l2BlockNumber`: The L2 block number corresponding with the output root.
+  - `l2BlockNumber`: The L2 block number that corresponds to the output root.
   - `outputRootProof`: Four `bytes32` values which are used to derive the output root.
   - `withdrawalProof`: An inclusion proof for the given withdrawal in the L2ToL1MessagePasser contract.